nodejs/http-parser/README.md

 ------------------------------

 HTTP supports upgrading the connection to a different protocol.
-An increasingly common example of this is the Web Socket protocol which sends a request like
+An increasingly common example of this is the WebSocket protocol which sends a request like

         GET /demo HTTP/1.1